hpi-swa-teaching/live-programming-systems/template/analysisPlan.md

 Abstract form: Scrubbing is enabled through incremental compilation which enables quick recompilation of parts of an application...

+### Within or outside of the application
+For each activity: Does the activity happen from within the running application or is it made possible from something outside of the application?
+For example, a REPL works within a running process while the interactions with an auto test runner are based on re-running the application from the outside without any interactive access to process internal data.

 ---

 ## Benchmark